OpenTermsArchive/contrib-versions/Cloudant/Privacy Policy.md

 Your Rights

-You can request to access, update or correct your personal information.
+You can request to access, update, delete or correct your personal information.
 You also have the right to object to direct marketing.
 You can access the request process here.

 You may have additional rights pursuant to your local law applicable to the processing.
 For example, if the processing of your personal information is subject to the EU General Data Protection Regulation ("GDPR"), and your personal information is processed based on legitimate interests, you have the right to object to the processing on grounds relating to your specific situation.
 Under GDPR you may also have the right to request to have your personal information deleted or restricted and ask for portability of your personal information.